-Anavon Capital LLP (Anavon) is an asset manager, who advises on and manages assets for a select group of professional clients.
+Anavon Capital LLP (Anavon) is an asset management company, which advises on and manages assets for a select group of professional clients.

 Anavon welcomes the publication by the Financial Reporting Council (‘FRC‛) of the UK Stewardship Code.
 The Code aims to enhance the quality of engagement between institutional investors and companies so as to help improve long-term returns to shareholders and the efficient exercise of governance responsibilities.
 It sets out good practice on engagement with investee companies and should be applied by firms on a ‘comply or explain’ basis.
 The FRC recognises that not all parts of the Code will be relevant to all institutional investors, while smaller institutions may judge that some of its principles and guidance are disproportionate in their case.

 Anavon is also a signatory to the ESG Investment Principles and this Stewardship Code disclosure should be read in conjunction with our